Competitive and Case Paper Sessions

 Interactive Paper Sessions

 - Interactive Paper Sessions are designed to create a more interactive atmosphere with greater discussion to help papers in earlier stages of development.
-In line with this goal, each presenter will be allowed a maximum of 8-10 minutes to outline the main ideas and key contributions of their paper.
-Participants may either present using a PowerPoint presentation or by simply discussing their main paper ideas.
+In line with this goal, each presenter will be allowed a maximum of 7-8 minutes to outline the main ideas and key contributions of their paper.
 This will be followed by a conversation and discussion among all presenters, the session chair, and other attendees.

 - If possible, it is very helpful for session participants to meet 10 minutes BEFORE the session starts so that everyone can be introduced, the equipment can be checked, handouts distributed, and presentations uploaded if needed to avoid having to do this in the time of the session itself.